-A lot of beverage/food industries will use process cooling to maintain temperature while a product cures/processes.
+A lot of beverage and food industries will use industrial cooling systems to maintain temperature while a product cures and processes.
 Spirits spend years locked inside barrels during the aging process.
-During that time, they undergo a series of seasonal climatic changes that trigger chemical changes.
+During that time, they undergo a series of seasonal climatic changes that trigger chemical changes known as fermentation.
 In this delicate process, if a spirit ages too long or too quickly, it can result in undesired flavors and aromas that compromise the quality of the spirit.
 Yet in a stratified space, barrels at the top of the rackhouse age more rapidly — and can easily age too long.

-Optimize performance when the heat is high with Powerblanket Ice process cooling systems.
+Optimize performance when the heat is high with North Slope Chillers’ process cooling systems.

-- Ready-to-ship industrial cooling / process cooling products are available for 15, 30, & 55-gallon drums, and for 5-gallon buckets.
+- Ready-to-ship industrial cooling and process cooling products are available for 15, 30, and 55-gallon drums, and for 5-gallon buckets.

 - Custom systems can be designed for a large variety of industrial cooling applications, and shipped within 2 weeks.

-- Blankets use Powerblanket’s patented heat-spreading technology in reverse to draw heat to the blanket and cool the contents of the container
+- Fluxwrap blankets use Powerblanket’s patented heat-spreading technology in reverse to draw heat to the blanket and cool the contents of the container.

-- Blanket cover and insulation are the same as the robust system used in the Powerblanket heating products
+- Fluxwrap covers and insulation are the same as the robust system used in the Powerblanket heating products.

-- Powerblanket Ice industrial cooling systems are portable (120VAC required)
+- North Slope Chillers’ industrial cooling systems are portable (120VAC required).

-- Blankets can be left installed and running while bulk material containers are in use
+- Fluxwraps can be left installed and running while bulk material containers are in use.